PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

 All email alerts can be fully disabled at the subscription level.
 See :ref:`Mail Collector Subscriptions` for details.

-All alerts can be disabled at the :ref:`Mail Collector Subscriptions` level.

 All alerts can be disabled from the `Mail Collector periodic tasks admin page
 <../../../admin/django_celery_beat/periodictask>`_ unless otherwise specified.

-Alerts (and/or warnings) can be raised for the following objects:

 Alerts for remote monitoring bots
 ---------------------------------